mjablecnik/Flutter-Template-Generator/README.md

 ## Configuration
-You can create your own cofiguration file where you can setup the most common informations.<br>
+You can create your own config file where you can setup the most common informations.<br>
-FTG will be setup this specific informations from config automatically.<br>
+FTG will setup project automatically with informations from config.<br>
-For find of your config you need setup FTG_CONFIG global variable with path to your config.<br>
+For find of your config you need setup `FTG_CONFIG` global variable with path to your config.<br>
 Example of my configuration is [here](config_example).<br>